igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Don't generate scenery (trees) in front of doors!
 * Bug: When navigating by the world edge, tiles on the opposite end are also marked as visited
 * Create fast travel by introducing subway (can only travel to visited areas!)
-* Show different cursor types on successful / unsuccessful navigation click
 * When player clicks on non-navigate-able tile, navigate as close to the tile as possible (take dominant distance on x-y coordinate and keep reducing until path is found)
-* Buildings should occupy their full size on sidewalk/sand-only tiles?
-* Don't spawn/generate actionable object in empty tile surrounded by a closed path
 * Overworld must become lighter when morning comes
 * Keep track of important dates (Christmas, New Year)
-* Time should be able to speed up (when sleeping for instance)
 * world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!
 * if you are feeling brave you can start using the unused tiles in the floor sheet in environment-bitmap-cacher for the corner types
-* skipped environment-bitmap-cacher unit test